Tuesday, February 26, 2013

 Grant's meddling, no doubt, played a part in driving Mets' GM Bing Devine, who was doing a nice job of trying to build a winner, back to St. Louis.
 It was probably after Mets' GM Johnny Murphy passed away in 1970 that Grant's influence began to increase.
 Whitey Herzog was Mets' player development director and heir to the GM job, but Grant passed him by because he knew he wouldn't stand for any interference from someone who in Whitey's words "knew nothing about baseball".

-The autocratic Grant had already traded away Tommie Agee after the 1972 season, and Tug McGraw after 1974.
-Things got worse when Mrs. Payson got sick, and died just after the 1975 season ended.
+Things got worse when Mrs. Payson got sick, and died late in 1975.
 Her daughter, Lorinda de Roulet, inherited the team, and she knew that she knew nothing about baseball, so she trusted Grant even more.

-He has done great things.
-He has promoted the Concert For New York City after 9/11, and the Big Apple to Big Easy Concert after Hurricane Katrina, and, just this past fall, the 12-12-12 Concert to raise money for relief of Hurricane Sandy.
+"Guitar Jimmy" has done great things.
+He has promoted the Concert For New York City after 9/11, the Big Apple to Big Easy Concert after Hurricane Katrina, and, just this past fall, the 12-12-12 Concert to raise money for relief of Hurricane Sandy.
 He is one of the most charity-sustaining people in America.
 He is, by most accounts, a decent person.
 I have no reason to dislike him.
 Especially since I am neither a Knicks nor a Rangers fan.

 But this is the guy who hired Glen Sather to run the Broadway Blueshirts, and also the guy who hired Isiah Thomas to run the Knickerbockers.
 Through those 2 guys, whom he showed unbelievable loyalty, to the point where both New York Daily News columnist Mike Lupica and I, independent of each other, have wondered what kind of pictures Isiah has of Dolan, he has managed to futz up one of the NBA's charter franchises and one of the NHL's so-called "Original Six" teams, the 3rd- and 4th-greatest franchises in the Tri-State Area (behind the Yankees and football Giants), for over a decade.

-Think about it: Starting with 2000-01, the 1st full season in which Dolan has, effectively, been the big boss of both teams, the Knicks have won no Playoff series, and only 2 Playoff games, and haven't reached the Playoffs since the 2003-04 season, despite spending more money (even with the league's salary cap) than any team in basketball history; while the Rangers have won 2 Playoff series but haven't progressed beyond the NHL's final 8 (last year, and then getting beat by the Devils), despite spending more money (both without and then with the league's salary cap) than any team in hockey history.
+Think about it: Starting with 2000-01, the first full season in which Dolan has, effectively, been the big boss of both teams, the Knicks have won no Playoff series, and only 3 Playoff games, despite spending more money (even with the league's salary cap) than any team in basketball history; while the Rangers have won 2 Playoff series but only once have progressed beyond the NHL's final 8 (last year, and then getting beat by the Devils), despite spending more money (both without and then with the league's salary cap) than any team in hockey history.

-Messing up 1 franchise for a decade is bad enough.
+Messing up one franchise for a decade is bad enough.
 Jimmy Dolan has messed up 2.
-He's not a dirty bastard like Walter O'Malley or Donald Grant, or a sleazeball like Isiah Thomas, or an "ogre" as George Steinbrenner was often called.
-And he isn't a legend whose game has passed him by, like Glen Sather.
+He's not a dirty bastard, like Walter O'Malley or Donald Grant.
+He's not a sleazeball, like Isiah Thomas, or an "ogre" as George Steinbrenner was often called.
+And he isn't a legend whose sport has passed him by, like Glen Sather.

 On the other hand, he isn't a good man thrown into an awful situation, like Mike Burke.
 He's a good man who made an awful situation -- indeed, 2 of them.
 Like Weeb Ewbank (as GM, anyway) and Mike Milbury, he is a guy in over his head.
 But it's Knick and Ranger fans who feel like they're drowning.